tillitis/tkey-ssh-agent/README.md

 ## Developing apps

 Device apps and libraries are kept under the `apps` directory.
-A C runtime is provided as `apps/libcrt0/libcrt0.a` which you can link your C apps with.
+A C runtime is provided as `libcrt0.a` in the [tkey-libs](https://github.com/tillitis/tkey-libs) which you can link your C apps with.

 ### Memory